mirumee/ariadne-codegen/README.md

 - [`ariadne_codegen.contrib.extract_operations.ExtractOperationsPlugin`](ariadne_codegen/contrib/extract_operations.py) - This extracts query strings from generated client's methods into separate `operations.py` module.
 It also modifies the generated client to import these definitions.
 Generated module name can be customized by adding `operations_module_name="custom_name"` to the `[tool.ariadne-codegen.operations]` section in config.
 Eg.:

+- [`ariadne_codegen.contrib.no_global_imports.NoGlobalImportsPlugin`](ariadne_codegen/contrib/no_global_imports.py) - This plugin processes generated client module and convert all input arguments and return types to strings.
+The types will be imported only for type checking.

 ```toml
 [tool.ariadne-codegen]
 ...